 - Her essay, “All the Fierce Tethers” was published in the New England Review.

-- She recently read at SUNY Stony Brook and Hofstra University.
+- She delivered readings at SUNY Stony Brook and Hofstra University.

 - She was invited to speak to physics studetns on creativity at the UMD College Park’s “Creativity Forum,” sponsored by the Department of Physics.